hackathon-cli-recommendation/cli-recommendation/Docs/CLI_recommendation_design_doc.md

 4. resource: Only the resources related to previously created resources are recommended
 5. senario: Only the E2E scenarios related to current usage scenarios are recommended

-What kind of recommendation do you want? : 2
+What kind of recommendation do you want?
+(RETURN is to set all): 2

 az role assignment create
 Recommended reason: 97% users create a new role assignment for a user, group, or service when this error is encountered